OSGeo/gdal/doc/source/programs/gdalwarp.rst

         resolution.
         The resampling method used to create those overviews is generally not the one you specify through the :option:`-r` option.
-Some formats, like JPEG2000, can contain significant outliers due to wavelet compression works.
+Some formats, like JPEG2000, can contain significant outliers due to how wavelet compression works.
 It might thus be useful in those situations to use the :option:`-ovr` ``NONE`` option to prevent existing overviews to be used.